 The Board of Trustees is to be appointed under the chairmanship of Mr Mark Evans, the project’s founder.
 Trustees should represent the widest backgrounds and experiences possible, from horticulture, the Commonwealth, planning, local government, banking, charity and fundraising.
 Baroness Warnock, CH, DBE; Mr Michael Lake, CBE, Director of The Royal Commonwealth Society; Mr John J. O’Connell, RIAI accredited Conservation Practice Architect; Mr Patrick Donlea, Financial Advisor, His Hon Roger Chapple, Miss Jocelyn Burton, Mr Benjamin Duncan, Miss Claire Grindey and Mr Omar Vaja have kindly accepted invitations to become members of the Board of Trustees.

 The Gift of the Nation Commonwealth Conservatory Foundation is greatly honoured that Dame Judi Dench, Dame Darcey Bussell DBE, Mme.
-Irina Bokova, General-Director of UNESCO, Sir David Cannadine, Lord Julian Fellowes, Mr Andrew Marr, Sir Roy Strong, CH and Mr Alan Titchmarsh, MBE have agreed to become its Patrons.
+Irina Bokova, General-Director of UNESCO, The Rt Revd & Rt Hon Lord Chartres KCVO, Sir David Cannadine, Lord Julian Fellowes, Mr Andrew Marr, Sir Roy Strong, CH and Mr Alan Titchmarsh, MBE have agreed to become its Patrons.
 The Trustees will be approaching other respected public figures for their potential Patronage.

 The Queen’s 100th birthday is nine years away.
 Campaigning and fundraising must commence at once.
 Planning permission and Royal Parks permission to be obtained.
 Architects to be commissioned for detailed drawings and models made.
 Horticulturists to advise.
 Works put out to tender.
 Planting to be commenced no later than January 2020.